r800360/cse15l-lab-reports/lab3.md

 ./technical/plos/pmed.0020209.txt:            by Senator Grassley and by Congressman Hinchey, at least partly address these
 ```

-Here, the `grep` command is able to look into various subdirectories such as `government` and `plos` in order to find the provided String argument.
-This is significantly faster than searching for String arguments manually though all of the files.
+Here, the `grep` command is able to look into various subdirectories in order to find the String "Senator", and it finds key matches in subdirectories such as `911report` and `government`.
+Notably, the purpose here would be to look for documentation of senators, who are people in key positions of power, within these records and we could say that the findings within the `911report` subdirectory are critical findings.

+In both examples above, we can observe how applying the `grep` command with the recursive flag `-r` is significantly faster than searching for Strings manually though all of the files.

 2. `-i`: This command-line option applies a search through `grep` in which the case of the String argument is ignored.
 The same command output applying both of the discussed flags is attached below: